AndersGroengaard/pyfoil/README.md

 <h2 id="features"> :dart: FEATURES </h2>

 * <b> Generate one, more or all NACA Airfoils: </b>
+ Currently the NACA foil families that can be generated are:
+  - NACA 4-Digit
+  - NACA 4-Digit Modified
+  - NACA 5-Digit

 Foils are generated according to the definition stated on the  <a href="https://m-selig.ae.illinois.edu/ads/coord_database.html" > UIUC Airfoil Coordinates Database </a>, in which is stated:

 > "The coordinates order starts from upper surface trailing edge, then wraps around the leading edge to the lower surface trailing edge"